RXNT/react-jsonschema-form-conditionals/README.md

 - `remove` removes a field or set of fields from `schema` and `uiSchema`
 - `require` makes a field or set of fields required
-- `appendClass` appends specified class to field or list of fields in `uiSchema`
-- `replaceUi` replaces a field or set of fields `uiSchema` entrance

 ### Remove action